priyankarauthan/Java-Interview-Questions/README.md

 Initialize fields via constructor

-Return copies of mutable objects if necessary
+Return copies of mutable objects if necessary (If a class contains mutable objects (like Date), we must return copies.)

+## Advantages of Immutable Classes

+1️⃣ Thread-safe
+2️⃣ No synchronization needed
+3️⃣ Safe to use in collections
+4️⃣ Prevents accidental modification
+5️⃣ Good for caching and sharing objects